-The AsureQuality Voluntary Carbon Programme
+The AsureQuality Carbon Plus Biodiversity Standard

 We think a Voluntary Carbon Market (VCM) plays a critical role in Aotearoa New Zealand’s transition to a low emissions economy.